 WATCHING this horse on the lunge tells us much about him. he is moving actively, there is a complete rigidity to his neck; it is lifted from the withers instead of flexing from the withers.
 He is not seeking a contact - and indeed will not as without direct intervention from the trainer he will continue to trot around quite happily but not learning anything nor achieving any suppling.
+He has the muscle underneath his neck to allow him to trot around all day like this!
 So the answer in this case is to long rein the horse so that he can be encouraged forwards into the contact which will in turn have the effect of correcting the head carriage.
 See below.

 IN OUR opinion a horse cannot be taught and trained properly without double lunge work - which naturally leads into long reining work.
 Whilst it is one of the so-called traditional methods of working a horse there really is no other training method by which horses can be taught so much, everything in fact; indeed lunging with two lines and long reining are the only ways to 'make a mouth'.

 DOUBLE lunging and long reining are nothing to be wary of in terms of being overtly bossy or dominant over a horse - the same 'rules' of mutual trust, understanding, co-operation and communication apply as with all aspects of training.
 Sadly though, both methods are an increasingly neglected part of the training and development of the young horse as they are considered by some to be 'old fashioned' but possibly the truth of the matter is that many people get into difficulties when using/holding two lines because they really do not have the appropriate skill to undertake it properly.